North Somerset Council is registered with the Information Commissioner's Office for the purpose of processing personal data.

 The information you provide will be held and used in accordance with the requirements of UK and European data protection law.
-The information will form part of High Impact Families and held for 8 years after the programme ends in 2020.
+The information will form part of your high impact families record and will be held for eight years after the programme ends in 2020.

 Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes the following sensitive/non-sensitive data:

 - family unit identifier

 - criteria type met

 - intervention for comparison group

 - date support started